 “I always think of this wine as mocha, chocolate, espresso, coffee tones to it.
 At 300 cases, the production is very limited.” — Jesse Rodriguez

-To round out the list, Jesse points to a limited-production 2023 KHK Hillside, a wine built for collectors and connoisseurs.
-Its deep, mocha-driven profile makes it a luxurious companion for evening flights or dessert service.
+To round out the collection, Jesse points to a limited-production KHK Hillside Cabernet Sauvignon, a wine built for collectors and connoisseurs.
+Its deep, mocha-driven profile makes it an exceptional companion for evening flights or dessert service, where its rich characteristics shine even as cabin conditions naturally mute sweeter flavor notes.

-Through Magellan Jets, clients can even secure their own bottles or cases of this exclusive release — the kind of insider access that defines a truly bespoke journey.
+Through Magellan Jets, clients can even secure their own bottles or cases of this exclusive release.

 When carefully chosen, these wines do more than pair with a meal.
-They become part of the experience.
+They become part of the experience, enhancing your personal journey above the clouds.
 Connect with a Private Aviation Advisor to plan your bespoke wine experience.

 About Jesse Rodriguez